 Q: Who does the UIS ODS serve?

 A: The ODS serves undergraduate and graduate students with various types of disabilities, including learning, physical, sensory, psychological, neurological and chronic medical conditions.
 The students must provide appropriate documentation.
-It will be reviewed and if approved will be accepted and the student may register for academic adjustments.
+It will be reviewed, and if approved, will be accepted and the student may register for academic accommodations.

 Q: Should my student disclose his/her disability status on the application for admission to UIS?

 A: The UIS does not require students with disabilities to disclose a disability status on the application for admission.
 The decision of disclosure of a disability is a personal one.
 The UIS does not reject an application of a student with a disability because of the disability.
 It may be helpful to disclose information that might help the admissions committee understand why one semester of grades is lower if due to medical issues related to the disability.

 Q: How does my student register with the ODS?

 A: To register in the ODS, completion of both the application, requesting academic accommodations/services and appropriate disability documentation.
 After review and approval of the student’s application and documentation, the disability specialist (ds) will meet with the student to determine the academic accommodations requested and produce an accommodation letter for the student to give professors of courses requesting accommodations.

 Q: How do high school services for students with disabilities differ from services received in college?

 A: It’s important to know that an individualized education plan (IEP) may be used as documentation for academic accommodations requested for one semester.
 The student will sign a form that states they will provide ODS with the appropriate and approved documentation.
 If the documentation is not provided the student will not be eligible to receive academic accommodations.
 The documentation provided will be reviewed and if approved will be accepted.